ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 - : unit = ()
 ```

 Failing to do it will result in a syntax error.
-What's before the semicolon is parsed as an `if … then … ` without else expression.
+What's before the semicolon is parsed as an `if … then … ` without an `else` expression.
 What's after the semicolon appears as a [dangling](https://en.wikipedia.org/wiki/Dangling_else) `else`.
 ```ocaml
 # if true then
     print_endline "A";